mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Srinivas, Aravind, Michael Laskin, and Pieter Abbeel.
 "Curl: Contrastive unsupervised representations for reinforcement learning." arXiv preprint arXiv:2004.04136 (2020).

 1. Wu, Zhirong, Yuanjun Xiong, Stella X. Yu, and Dahua Lin.
 "Unsupervised feature learning via non-parametric instance discrimination."
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 3733-3742.
 2018.

+1. Chen, Ting, Simon Kornblith, Mohammad Norouzi, and Geoffrey Hinton.
+"A simple framework for contrastive learning of visual representations." arXiv preprint arXiv:2002.05709 (2020).
+  - Truely simple!
+  - Two transfers for each image and representation
+  - Same origin image should be more similar than the others.
+  - Contrastive (negative) examples are from image other than that.
+  - A nonlinear projection head followed by the representation helps.